princemaple/mock-scim/README.md

 1. `GET /Users/:id` for the user
 1. `PUT /Users/:id` with `active: false`
-1. Removes the user from the application on, so on re-activation, the admin has to add the user to the app again
+1. Removes the user from the application - that means on re-activation, the admin has to add the user to the app again

 ```elixir